Meet MTC Tour Director John “The Big Smoothie” HilmerBen Hilmer

 John: Bringing over 200 travelers to Bands of America Grand Nationals for the Round Rock Marching Band is probably my largest group for 2017.
 It is awesome that Round Rock is now directed by my former assistant, David Mobley.
 In 2016, I tour directed for Ronald Reagan High School Marching Band and they had a total of around 300 travelers.

-Music Travel Consultants and Ronald Reagan even worked together that year and made an educational video to give new bands some insight into what the Bands of America Grand Nationals experience is like.
+Music Travel Consultants and Ronald Reagan even worked together that year and made an educational video to give new bands some insight into what the Bands of America Grand Nationals experience are like.

 Is there something you wish travelers knew before a trip departs?